FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_advanced_use/apriltag-advanced-use.rst

 Overview
 --------

-This page will offer tips for FTC teams seeking more info about specialized features of the new VisionPortal.
+This page will offer tips for *FIRST* Tech Challenge teams seeking more info about specialized features of the new VisionPortal.

 Optional Metadata
 -----------------